Deepak-j06/Speaker-Recognition/README.md

 # Speaker-Identification
-Major project -Speaker Identification using DSP/NVDIA TX2 jetson board
+Our major project on -Speaker Identification using DSP/NVDIA TX2 jetson board Other contributors - Likith Chandra, J Deepak.